 What about alterations?

-The cost of alterations are cordially included in the initial purchase.
-We only charge for alterations when it’s a result of a significant and measurable change in build.
+The cost of alterations are cordially included in the initial purchase, up until the final fitting, when the fit of the garment is mutually agreed upon between tailor and client.
+Any alterations after this time, will be charged at cost-price to the client, except when it’s a result of a manufacturing fault in the garment.
+All alterations are conducted in-house.
 We only make alterations to P Johnson garments.

 What is canvas for, and what is a floating canvas?

 Canvas is used in the chest of the jacket to give it shape and structure.
 It comes in various compositions; mixtures of animal hairs, cottons, linens and other fibres depending on the properties desired.
 Ours are typically lightweight and do not have linen content (so they can be used with wool suiting and not considered Shatnez in accordance with the Torah).
 The canvas is combined and then attached to the cloth using many fine stitches (not glues) and is referred to as a floating canvas.
 This is the genuine and traditional means of construction and allows for fluid movement, drape of the cloth and breathability of the jacket.
 This is important for a natural appearance in the jacket and allows for the best exploitation of the cloth’s properties.